-3. What period of time do you think Jesus is referring to when he uses the term “in that day” in verses 23 and 26 of the Gospel of John Chapter 16?
+3. What period of time do you think Jesus is referring to when he uses the term “in that day” in verses 23 and 26?

 1. What was it specifically that Jesus did that made the disciples believe that Jesus came from God?

-2. Jesus states in the Gospel of John Chapter 16, verse 32 that The Father is with him and he is not alone.
+2. Jesus states in verse 32 that The Father is with him and he is not alone.
 Where else in the Book of John did Jesus say this same thing and what were the circumstances?